avalentino/bpack/docs/development.rst

   $ source .venv/bin/activate
   (venv) $ python3 -m pip install -r requirements-dev-txt

-For Pyhton 3.7 it ias also necessary to install *typing-extensions*:
+For Python_ 3.7 it is also necessary to install *typing-extensions*:

 .. code-block:: shell